leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 Which is at least something we can work with.
 We'll revisit the assumptions in a bit, just bear with it for now.

 To see what our returns could look like, let's also assume we make 100 such investments in a row.
 We'll run 1,000 simulations of what such a portfolio could look like i.e. imagine 1,000 universes where we invest in 100 companies under the assumptions above.
+[I'll be using this Colab file here](https://colab.research.google.com/drive/1YeMnl2QOQdCAGGxCDr2pfDk_HFgCh02D?usp=sharing "Colab")

 Unsurprisingly, our rigged game shows us making a lot of money: